7 top tips for measuring and improving employee wellbeing

 Take proper measures to reduce physical strain

-While health and safety guidelines and ergonomic office equipment have been around for decades, the fact remains that 498,000 UK workers suffered from musculoskeletal disorders in 2018-19.
+Health and safety guidelines and ergonomic office equipment have been around for decades.
+But the fact remains that 498,000 UK workers suffered from musculoskeletal disorders in 2018-19.
 This accounts for 6.9 million working days lost.
+So, the second entry on our list of employee wellbeing tips is about avoidable injuries.

 This doesn't just apply to office workers though.
 Of all UK industries, construction, agriculture, forestry and fishing had the largest rates of musculoskeletal disorders.
 The best solution for physically demanding jobs is to ensure staff are trained according to best practice and encouraged to take regular breaks.